 ➡️ Tip!
 Sometimes, state government websites are inaccessible from abroad.
 I use a VPN in these cases.

-I received an email the following business day letting me know that I was excused from serving on this summons.
-Additionally, a disqualification notice would be mailed.
+Later that day, I received an email letting me know that I was excused from serving on this summons and that no further action would be required on my part.

 Depending on your state, you may need to send in supporting documents to justify your disqualification or deferral.
 Although it was not necessary for Connecticut, I was prepared to send in a proof of address for my residence in France.

 Be sure to respond to your notice in a timely manner.
-Not reporting for this service and ignoring the summons can result in legal repercussions.
+Not reporting for this service and ignoring the summons can result in legal penalties, such as a paying a fine.